When Our Adult Children Walk Away

 My story.
 Reflecting my experiences, observations and perspective - in my words.

-In the early spring of 2019, under the coercive influence of her abusive gatekeeper partner, in the heart of the global pandemic and after several years of trying to sort through our erratic relationship, my (young) adult daughter made the heartbreaking choice to cut all communication with our family.
+In the early spring of 2019, under the influence of her gatekeeper-partner, in the heart of the global pandemic and after several years of trying to sort through our differences, my (young) adult daughter made the heartbreaking choice to cut all communication with our family.

-Today, I humbly and gratefully report that my daughter, our family and I have reconnected.
-My daughter found her voice and the inner strength to leave a toxic and dangerous relationship, pack up her children, and return to our family.
-After extensive therapy and with strong family support, Brianna (she prefers Bri) often consults with me as I coach estranged parents and adult children who want to understand their circumstances and embrace their new emerging self-awareness.
+Today, I can humbly and gratefully share that my daughter, our family and I have reconnected.
+My daughter found her voice and the inner strength to leave a toxic and dangerous relationship, pack up her children, and begin to reestablish herself as an independent woman and mother.
+Brianna (she prefers Bri) often consults with me as I coach estranged parents and adult children who want to understand their circumstances and embrace their new emerging self-awareness.

 When you are ready to walk through the hot coals of self-reflection toward self-discovery - to prepare for repair - I'm here to walk alongside you.
-In each episode of the When Our Adult Children Walk Away podcast, we explore topics relevant to all who hope to reconnect with an estranged adult child or who are estranged from their parents.
-The material in each episode relates explicitly to the messy and exhausting fresh hell of estrangement.
+In each episode of the When Our Adult Children Walk Away podcast, we explore topics relevant to anyone hoping to reconnect with an estranged adult child or to those estranged from their parents.
+The material in each episode relates explicitly to the messy, exhausting, and hellish experience of estrangement.

-When Our Adult Children Walk Away podcast, blog, interviews, group conversations, and 1:1 coaching are at your fingertips.
-Though I can't promise reconnection, I can and will help you find clarity, purpose and strength as you prepare for opportunities to reconnect.
-WOACWA offers a judgment-free space to face and explore the unbearable.
+When Our Adult Children Walk Away podcast, blog and 1:1 coaching are at your fingertips.
+Though I can't promise reconnection, I can and will help you find clarity, purpose and strength as you prepare for opportunities to establish respectful, trusting communication.

 Fan Mail